Helperbird/website/src/pages/features/styles.md

 ---
 layout: templates/features_two.liquid
-title: Styles, Change fonts and background colors extension - Chrome, Edge, Firefox, iPad, iPhone
+title: Customizable Link, Visited Links, Background, and Font colors on any website
 description:
-  Change fonts and background color.
-Helperbird provides a way to change web page font and background colors.
+  Look no further than our customizable link, visited links, background, and font color options.
+Make any website work for you.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,